|

 Is our popular wholesale drug manufacturer, who, in company with Dr. J.

 P. Cox, opened up this establishment in October, 1902.
-Ed, as he
+Ed, as

 is known by every one, is a druggist of sixteen years' experience,